Skip to main content

 Assemblée générale (AG)

-Annual meeting of co-owners that votes on important décisions: works, budget, building manager.
-AG minutes reveal the building's health.
+Annual meeting of co-owners that votes on important decisions: works, budget, managing agent.
+The AG minutes reveal the building's health.

 C